pbmanis/ephys/README.md

 directories, etc. This serves both to expose some parameters in the analysis, and to make sure that parameters that get changed are not hidden in the code.

-Note that this is "alpha" code, meaning that it works for me, but also that errors may occur that have to be identified and solved.
+Note that this is "beta" code, meaning that it works for me and is actively used.
+However, errors may occur that have to be identified and solved.
+The code base is under frequent revision as needed for our lab's own work, so check back frequently.

 Ephys